 Looking to spice up your grapefruit routine?
-This healthy broiled grapefruit with toasted coconut and ginger, a delicious treat anytime of day!
+This healthy broiled grapefruit with coconut and ginger is a delicious treat anytime of day!

 And if you’re a lover of grapefruits this will be a perfect way to keep your options for serving them varied and fresh.

-This recipe is easy, quick and simple making it easy to pull together in no time.
-You can serve your broiled grapefruit for a light breakfast or any time of day snack or dessert.
+This recipe is quick and easy, making it simple to pull together in no time.
+You can serve your broiled grapefruit for a light breakfast, snack, or dessert.